The Real Housewives of Orange County season 19

-The nineteenth season of the American reality television series, The Real Housewives of Orange County, premiered on July 10, 2025, on Bravo.
+The nineteenth season of the American reality television series, The Real Housewives of Orange County, premiered on July 10, 2025, on Bravo and concluded on November 20, 2025.
 It was primarily filmed in Orange County, California.
 Its executive producers are Douglas Ross, Alex Baskin, Thomas Kelly, Brian McCarthy, Apryl Richards, Scott Dunlop and Andy Cohen.

 The Real Housewives of Orange County focuses on the lives of Tamra Judge, Heather Dubrow, Shannon Storms Beador, Gina Kirschenheiter, Emily Simpson, Jennifer Pedranti and Katie Ginella, with Gretchen Rossi appearing as a friend of the housewives.
+This season marked Ginella's departure.

 Production and crew

-Production began for the nineteenth season in January 2025.
 On January 29, 2025, it was announced that Gretchen Rossi would return to the show as a friend of the housewives after a twelve year hiatus along with all of the housewives from the previous season.
-This season marks the first time in the show's nearly twenty-year history where a new Housewife was not added to the main cast.

 In March 2025, Tamra Judge made a post on Instagram implying she quit the show.
 A week later, Judge was spotted filming again with Heather Dubrow.

 In June 2025, it was announced the season would premiere on July 10, 2025.
 Former housewives Jo De La Rosa and Elizabeth Lyn Vargas made guest appearances during the season, as well as Million Dollar Listing Los Angeles cast members Josh Altman and Josh Flagg.

+Reunion

+A three-part reunion began airing on November 6, 2025, on Bravo, with subsequent parts airing on November 13 and November 20.